Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 Reason for being a top pick?
 It's a good way to cut the cost of family days out, but check for other offers before converting.

+You have to pay taxes and charges.
 Unlike the old Air Miles system, Avios charges passengers taxes and fees on flights.
-Yet under its Reward Saver scheme, you pay a fixed £35 fee on BA economy flights in zones 1-3 (mainly Europe, see map for full list), if you've earned at least one Avios point in the year before you book.
+Yet under its Reward Saver scheme, you pay a fixed £35 fee on BA economy flights in zones 1-3 (mainly Europe, see Avios' map for a full list), if you've earned at least one Avios point in the year before you book.

 Avios* 2.5x voucher value

-1,000 Avios points are typically worth £8-£10 (though up to £20 if you spend them on business class).
-So £12.50 in Clubcard vouchers normally buys £30-ish in Avios points.
+1,000 Avios points are typically worth £10 (it can be around £25 if you spend them on business class).
+So £12.50 in Clubcard vouchers normally buys £30ish in Avios points.

 BA Executive Club Points* 2.5x voucher value